 The Stickercast was a weekly podcast that provided GetGlue fans with a weekly rundown of all the official news released from GetGlue as well as tips for earning stickers.
 GetGlue was a check-in social platform focused on TV, movies, and music.

 Back in 2010, I wanted to make a difference with my podcasts, and Compassion365 was birthed.
 I and several other podcasters released a podcast every day to encourage people to give to Compassion International.

 The Social Giving Podcast never really got out of the gate.
 I released a few episodes that discussed using social media to encourage people to give to charity.
 It was meant to be a resource for non-profit organizations.

-I’m using the following plug-ins: Akismet, AMP, amr shortcode any widget, BBSpoiler, Blubrry PowerPress, CryptX, Google Fonts, Jetpack, Pretty Link, SG Optimizer, Social Subscribe and Follow, Ultimate Category Excluder, and WP Forms Lite.
+I’m using the following plug-ins: Akismet, AMP, amr shortcode any widget, BBSpoiler, Blubrry PowerPress, CryptX, Google Fonts, Jetpack, Pretty Link, SG Optimizer, Social Subscribe and Follow, Speed Optimizer, Ultimate Category Excluder, and WP Forms Lite.

-For WordPress hosting, I recommend SiteGround for its ease-of-use, reliability, and value.
+For WordPress hosting, I recommend SiteGround for its ease of use, reliability, and value.
 This blog is currently using a shared hosting plan.

-I record my podcasts using an ATR2100-USB microphone, plugged into my iPad with an Apple Lightning to USB Camera Adapter, or directly into my laptop with a Focusrite Scarlett 2i2.
+I record my podcasts using an ATR2100-USB microphone, plugged into my iPad with an Apple Lightning to USB Camera Adapter, or into my laptop with a Focusrite Scarlett 2i2.
 Recording on the iPad is in Bossjock Studio.

-Editing and post-processing are done in Audacity.
+Recording, editing, and post-processing are done in Audacity.
 For podcast media hosting and statistics I recommend Blubrry or Podbean.
 I also use Auphonic which helps to streamline the enhancing and uploading procedure.